snap-one/docs-driverworks-xml/source/includes/4_common_xml/_21_searchtypes.md

 [`<devicedata>`][1]

-This element contains the searchable text that can be used to locate the driver contained within the type XML element.
+This element contains the searchable text that is be used to locate the driver contained within the type XML element.

 ### Example